This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Manage your symptoms:

 - Eat small amounts of food every 1 to 2 hours.
-Some examples of good foods to eat include broth, toast, crackers, fruit, eggs, gelatin, or cottage cheese.
+Some examples of good foods to eat include broth, toast, fruit, eggs, gelatin, or cottage cheese.
 Do not eat spicy or high-fat foods.
+Try to eat crackers before getting out of bed each morning.
 Foods and drinks with ginger, such as ginger ale, may help to decrease nausea and vomiting.